respiewak/psr_prof_pca/README.md

 This analysis does not assume perfect alignment of the input profiles, but the simple autocorrelation method used does not perform well with multi-peak profiles, so care should be taken in these cases.

-While proceeding, this script will output plots into a directory called `plots` in the given data directory (the `plots` directory will be created if it does not exist).
+While proceeding, this script will output plots into a directory inside your data directory called `plots` in the given data directory (the `plots` directory will be created if it does not exist).
 The plots produced include:
 * A ''Joy Division'' style waterfall plot of raw profiles
 * A ''Joy Division'' plot of profiles after all cleaning and alignment